“In the still mind, in the depths of meditation, the Self reveals itself” (Bhagavad Gita, Chap. 6 Dhyana Yoga: Verse 20)

 This course has never been written down, despite regular requests for me to do so over the decades that the course has been running.
 It cannot be experienced from a book or a YouTube video.
 The techniques are passed from teacher to pupil verbally and need to be practised and experienced at the time.
 As Swami Vivekananda pointed out, spirituality is transmitted not taught and the class interaction is a crucial part of that process.
 Students cannot be expected to grasp it all in one sitting, nor do they need to; they can attend as often as they wish but once they have found what works for them, it is simply a matter of practising that and everything else then slots into place in the right way and at the right time.

-All courses are free of charge but booking is essential and can be made here.
-The course dovetails with a beginners’ practice group at 7pm on Fridays; and for those who have completed the course there are intermediate groups on Tuesdays and Saturdays, details of which can also be found on the Calendar page.
+All courses are free of charge but booking is essential and can be made on the Calendar & Bookings page.
+The course dovetails with evening practice groups (currently on Tuesdays and Saturdays) details of which can also be found on the same webpage.

 Alan Perry (Centre Director)